Amimu10/E-commerce-Management-Frontend/README.md

    8. Blog Section:
         Include a dedicated blog section to share insightful content related to technology, including reviews, industry news, and user guides.

+## Uses Tech:

+- **Client-side Technologies:**
+  - React for building dynamic user interfaces.
+  - Tailwind CSS for modern and responsive styling.

+- **Server-side Technologies:**
+  - MongoDB for efficient storage and retrieval of user and product data.
+  - Express and Node.js for building a robust and scalable server.

+- **Payment Method:**
+  - Stripe.js for secure and seamless payment processing.